 To make a long story short, when we got started, at the time, all I could find was a CKC registered stud.
-That lady became one of my best friends.
+Gremlin's breeder became one of my best friends.
 That dog had a gruff heart of gold wrapped in grumbling & grousing inside a copper/white coat, and I wouldn't have traded having him in my life for all the money in the world.
 In the end - registration is just a piece of paper that helps prove you own a particular puppy/dog.
 It truly doesn't matter unless you are going to show your puppy/dog.

 "Which registry do you prefer?"

 The better question to ask me is who I like dealing with better.
 To be blunt, I've always seemed to get the hateful person at the end of the line when I speak with someone from the AKC, and many times they have had the attitude of "you shouldn't be calling us."
 They come across as snobbish and arrogant every single time.

 I have ALWAYS been treated with respect with anybody I have spoke with from the CKC, and I have always appreciated how helpful they are.
 However, they are now allowing registration of doodles (any doodles) and we will no longer register new litters with the CKC.
 I hate sounding snobbish, but I don't want to support any registry that will paper a mutt.